Marcelo Fernandes (footballer, born 1991)

-Marcelo Fernandes (born 1 January 1991) is a Brazilian footballer who plays for Toledo as a forward.
+Marcelo Fernandes (born 1 January 1991) is a Brazilian former professional footballer who played as a forward.

-Club career
+Career

 In December 2015, Marcelo Fernandes was sold for an undisclosed value to Yangon United.

-For Yangon United, Marcelo Fernandes has scored 5 2016 AFC Champions League goals.
+For Yangon United, Marcelo Fernandes has scored five 2016 AFC Champions League goals.
 To name a few, one came against South China AA.

 Another goal came versus Chonburi F.C.